-- Good positioning and attachment is important ask your midwife/nurse for help if needed. - Hand express some milk before you attach your baby to your breasts.
-This will soften the areola and make it easier for your baby to attach.
-Ask your midwife/nurse to teach you how to hand express. - Do 'reverse pressure softening' by holding the flat of your fingers over the nipple/areola and push in gently for a minute or two.
+- Good positioning and attachment is important.
+Ask your midwife/nurse for help if needed. - Soften your areola by hand expressing before attaching your baby to your breasts.
+This will make it easier for your baby to attach. - Do 'reverse pressure softening' by holding the flat of your fingers over the nipple/areola and push in gently for a minute or two.
 This can help move some of the swelling away from your areola and help soften it. - Offer one breast per feed.
-Don't swap sides unless the first breast feels much softer after your baby finishes feeding from it. - If your baby asks for a top-up feed within an hour, feed again from the same breast. - If your baby is still hungry after the first breast is 'finished', then you can offer the second breast.

-- If your baby only feeds from one breast at a feed and the other breast is uncomfortably full, express a small amount of milk for comfort. - Change the side that you begin the feed on each time you start a new feed.
+Don't swap sides unless the first breast feels much softer after your baby finishes feeding from it. - If your baby asks for another feed within an hour, feed again from the same breast. - If your baby is still hungry after the first breast is 'finished', you can offer the second breast. - If your baby only feeds from one breast at a feed and the other breast is uncomfortably full, express a small amount of milk for comfort but don't completely drain your breasts. - Change the side that you begin the feed on each time you start a new feed.